harryleesan/jenkins-docker/README.md

 This is a huge security risk, but hopefully you won't be running Jenkins on MacOS as a build server.
 This issue does not affect Linux systems.

-The above command will have to be run each time you run the container and mount the docker socket into the container.
+The above command will have to be run each time you run the container and mount the docker socket into the container (does not apply when using docker-compose).